anananacr/bblib_tutorial/README.md

 * Geometry files and masks required to run the example data are included in the `bblib_tutorial` directory.

 * If `plots_flag` is set to `True`, plots of the intermediate steps will be saved in the `/path/to/tutorial/center_refinement/plots` folder.

+## Contact

+Ana Carolina Rodrigues led the development of Beambusters from 2021 to 2025 at the Deutsches Elektronen-Synchrotron (DESY) in Hamburg, Germany.

+For questions, please contact:

+**Email**: sc.anarodrigues@gmail.com